BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: Computational Details

-We preformed first-principles density-functional theory (DFT) calculations using the Vienna Ab initio Simulation Package (VASP) and the HSE screened hybrid functional \cite{Kresse1993AbMetals, Kresse1996EfficiencySet,Heyd2003HybridPotential}.
-For the first principles calculations of GaAs, we used a mixing parameter of 0.28, and optimized the primitive unit cell with a $8\times8\times8$ $\Gamma$-centered $\mathbf{k}$-point mesh and a force convergence criterion of 0.005 $\mathrm{eV}/$\AA.
-We used a plane-wave energy cutoff of $400\ \mathrm{eV}$ and $10^{-7}\ \mathrm{eV}$ as a convergence criterion for the electronic self-consistency loop.
-This gave a band gap of 1.528 eV, quite close to the accepted 0 K band gap of $1.519\ \mathrm{eV}$ GaAs \cite{Blakemore1982SemiconductingArsenide}.
-To model the $\mathrm{As}_\mathrm{Ga}$ antisite defect in GaAs, a 216-atom supercell was constructed which is a $3 \times 3 \times 3$ repetition of the GaAs conventional unit cell, and a $\Gamma$-only $\mathbf{k}$-point mesh was used for Brillouin-zone integration.
+To model the $\mathrm{As}_\mathrm{Ga}$ antisite defect in GaAs, a 216-atom supercell was constructed, which is a $3 \times 3 \times 3$ repetition of the GaAs conventional unit cell, and a $\Gamma$-only $\mathrm{k}$-point mesh was used for Brillouin-zone integration.
 For the supercell containing $\mathrm{As}_\mathrm{Ga}$ in different charge states, all internal atomic positions were fully relaxed until the residual atomic force became less than 0.005 $\mathrm{eV}/$\AA.
-We also performed convergence tests using a 512-atom supercell which is a $4 \times 4 \times 4$ repetition of the GaAs conventional unit cell.
-For analyzing the defect calculations, we used the Python toolkits PyCDT \cite{Broberg2018PyCDT:Insulators} and pydefect \cite{Kumagai2021InsightsCalculations}.
-For quantum-mechanical calculation of nonradiative carrier captures by $\mathrm{As}_\mathrm{Ga}$, we used Fermi's golden rule within the static coupling formalism and an one-dimensional configuration-coordinate model as implemented in the Nonrad code \cite{Turiansky2021Nonrad:Principles, Alkauskas2014First-principlesEmission}.
-For BCP, we used our previous defect calculations, which were produced with a mixing parameter of 0.25 and a $4 \times 4 \times 3$ supercell (240 atoms) \cite{Yuan2024DiscoveryAbsorber}.
+For analyzing the defect calculations, we used the Python toolkits PyCDT \cite{Broberg2018PyCDT:Insulators} and pydefect \cite{Kumagai2021InsightsCalculations}, and the total energy for charged defects was corrected using Kumagai's implementation of the Freysoldt-Neugebauer–Van de Walle correction scheme \cite{Freysoldt2009FullyCalculations,Kumagai2014Electrostatics-basedCalculations}.
+For the calculation of nonradiative carrier captures by $\mathrm{As}_\mathrm{Ga}$, we used Fermi's golden rule within the static coupling formalism and an one-dimensional configuration-coordinate model as implemented in the Nonrad code \cite{Turiansky2021Nonrad:Principles, Alkauskas2014First-principlesEmission}.
+We performed convergence tests using a 512-atom supercell, which is a $4 \times 4 \times 4$ repetition of the GaAs conventional unit cell.
+We found that the $(+/2+)\ \mathrm{As_{Ga}}$ transition level is $0.45\ \mathrm{eV}$ and $0.53\ \mathrm{eV}$ obtained from 216- and 512-atom supercell calculations, respectively, and that the semi-classical capture barrier ($E_\mathrm{B}$) is $0.20\ \mathrm{eV}$ and $0.24\ \mathrm{eV}$ respectively (\hyperref[fig:s7]{Figure S7}).
+On the other hand, we found the $(0/+)\ \mathrm{As_{Ga}}$ transition level to be $0.80\ \mathrm{eV}$ using a 216-atom supercell and $0.89\ \mathrm{eV}$ when using a 512-atom supercell, and conrrespondingly $E_\mathrm{B}=1.4\ \mathrm{eV}$.
+Both the transition level and $E_\mathrm{B}$ of $(+/2+)\ \mathrm{As_{Ga}}$ are better matches to the experimental values of EL2 \cite{Kaminska1987EL2GaAs, Martin1980KeyGaAs, Weber1982IdentificationGaAs, Kaminska1987EL2GaAs, Elliott1984IdentificationGaAs} than $(0/+)\ \mathrm{As_{Ga}}$.
+These results suggest that $(+/2+)\ \mathrm{As_{Ga}}$ is the EL2 defect.
+For BCP, we used our previous defect calculations in \cite{Yuan2024DiscoveryAbsorber}, which were produced using a mixing parameter of 0.25 and a $4\times 4\times 3$ supercell (240 atoms); the calculated band structure is reproduced in \hyperref[fig:s8]{Figure S8}.